Admission Requirements for Future Graduate Students

 IE Graduate Program FAQ (Issues, Timeline, Funding, Decisions, & more)

-Multi-year fellowships, teaching assistantships, and research assistantships are available on a competitive basis, with higher priority given to top PhD applicants who have demonstrated research ability through publication and/or a Master's thesis.
-Review for financial aid will start on December 15 for the fall semester and September 1 for the spring semester.
-For fall semester applications, the applicants selected for admission and/or financial aid will be notified on or before April 15.
-For spring semester applications, applicants will be notified by November 15.
+- Multi-year fellowships, teaching assistantships, and research assistantships are available on a competitive basis, with higher priority given to top PhD applicants who have demonstrated research ability through publication and/or a Master's thesis.
+The funding review applies to December 15 for the fall semester and September 1 for the spring semester.

 The Graduate School application fee is $60 (U.S. dollars) for domestic applicants and $75 (U.S. dollars) for international applicants.
 For more information, visit Graduate School Application Fee, Payment, and Waiver.